7 Easy Steps to Move In to University

 Have a quick look around the other rooms if they're open.
 You won't be able to change rooms, but it's always fun to be nosy and compare! ;-)

-You may, however, be given an allotted time by the university, which should be respected, as it's given for a reason.
 This may be to avoid peak times of chaos in the car parks, overwhelming numbers of students and family members on site or in one particular accommodation building at the same time, or the Admin Office having to deal with long queues of angry parents who want to be able to drop and go to avoid the traffic!

 Remember to print and display any parking permits and note the move-in time in your calendar.